Test Committee resources

-The Medical Council of Canada’s test committees use the following resources to create and validate examination content.
+The Medical Council of Canada (MCC)’s test committees use the following resources to create and validate examination content.
 See links below for information on examination objectives, item development, competency frameworks and additional reference material.

 For information on objective and item development:

 The Evaluation Bureau has developed a practical guidebook to outline test committee member roles, give a broad overview of the MCC Examinations and provide information and resources that may be helpful when developing content.